 Some airlines will put you on hold forever, passing you from department to department before you mysteriously get “disconnected.”
 It’s infuriating.

 My concern when it comes to travel purchases is not how fancy a brand is or how many stars a hotel has, but how good on an experience past customers have had.

-I’ll happily stay at a Days Inn if the rooms are clean, breakfast is hearty and neighborhood is safe.
+I’ll happily stay at a Days Inn, for instance, if the rooms are clean, breakfast is hearty and neighborhood is safe.

-Similarly, I’ll fly budget airlines without a problem so long as there’s a dedicated customer service team and the experience on board is tolerable, i.e. complimentary beverages and entertainment.
+Similarly, I’ll fly budget airlines no problem. so long as there’s a dedicated customer service team and the experience on board is tolerable, i.e. complimentary beverages and entertainment.